-The Grand Canyon rim-to-rim hike could be a bucket list item for a lot of hikers.
-Especially completing rim to rim in one day.
-While it feels hugely rewarding to accomplish this hike within a single day, it can be challenging and dangerous for those do not have the right physical and mental preparations.
-This challenge cannot be taken lightly due to the combination of below rough factors:
+Hiking the Grand Canyon rim-to-rim in one day could be a bucket list item for a lot of hikers.
+While it is hugely rewarding to accomplish this epic hike within a single day, it can be challenging and frustrating for those do not plan and prepare carefully.
+First of all, this hike should not be taken lightly even by people in great physical shape due to below conditions:

 - 25 miles in length